Two Day Grand Canyon Rafting

 If you are driving yourself, we recommend staying at the Hualapai Lodge the night before (more information about where to stay below) as the day begins early.

-On the day of your trip, you will check-in at approximately 6:30 a.m. in the lobby of the Hualapai Lodge.
+On the day of your trip, you will check-in at approximately 6:30 a.m. in the lobby of the Hualapai Lodge and pick up your dry bags.
 From the Hualapai Lodge, you will take a 1-hour bus ride 20 miles down the scenic dirt Diamond Creek Road to the put-in on the Colorado River.

 Once you arrive at the put-in, you’ll receive an orientation and safety briefing.
 After your briefing, it’s time to grab a paddle and get ready to meet the Colorado river!
 You’ll begin your trip in a paddle raft with eight whitewater rapids within the first ten miles.
 You will get wet!
 The rapids are rated II and III+, which makes for a fun roller coaster ride of wave trains.